Harrix/harrix-pylib/docs/funcs_md.md

 Args:

-- `markdown_text` (`str`): The string containing the markdown text which includes a TOC.
+- `markdown_text` (`str`): The string containing the Markdown text which includes a TOC.

 Returns:

 - `tuple[str, str]`: A tuple containing:
   - The extracted TOC lines as a string.
-  - The remaining markdown content without the TOC as a string.
+  - The remaining Markdown content without the TOC as a string.

 Example: